 The student may appeal the decision regarding extensions to courses, examination timelines, or program extensions.
 The appeal is directed according to the steps 1 and 2, with final recourse being an appeal to the GSC Academic Appeals Committee (following the procedure outlined in Sec.
 11.5).
-At Step 2, the Director, GCTS, at his/her discretion, may refer to the matter to the GCTS Executive for review.
+At Step 2, the GCTS Director, at their discretion, may refer to the matter to the GCTS Petitions Committee for review.